229762 Gǃkúnǁʼhòmdímà: Numbering, naming and provisional designation

-Orbit
+Orbit and classification

+Orbital characteristics and observations

 Gǃkúnǁʼhòmdímà orbits the Sun at a distance of 37.5–107.9 AU once every 620 years and 2 months (226,517 days; semi-major axis of 72.72 AU).
 Its orbit has an eccentricity of 0.48 and an inclination of 23° with respect to the ecliptic.
-It is a scattered-disc object.

 An eccentricity of 0.48 suggests that it was gravitationally scattered into its current eccentric orbit.
 It will come to perihelion in February 2046, and mutual occultation events with its satellite will begin in late 2050 and last most of that decade.
-It has a bright absolute magnitude of 3.7, and has been observed 178 times over 16 oppositions with precovery images back to August 1982.
+It has a bright absolute magnitude of 3.45, and has been observed 178 times over 16 oppositions with precovery images back to August 1982.